Lofty

 The name 'Datsun' disappeared soon after only to be replaced by the name 'Nissan', who now sell a large range of models in the UK.

-When I left the fire service a little worse for wear, I pursued my hobbies of DIY , limited gardening , fly fishing and doing odd jobs on the family cars, My interest in all things mechanical has remained to this day and few things get thrown away if it's possible to repair them.
+When I left the fire service a little worse for wear, I pursued my hobbies of DIY , limited gardening , fly fishing and doing odd jobs on the family cars.

-When I purchased my Mercedes-Benz 'A' Class some six years ago, I found there was no real information available to owners who wished to do their own maintenance, either by necessity or as a hobby and so set to and started this site, which has now had over 293273 visitors 20/09/2009, in just over 5 years.
-I also get on average 4 questions a day from owners all over the World, and try to either answer the question or direct the owner to a site where I feel they will get help.
-I get great satisfaction from this knowing that I'm saving Owners in some cases a great deal of money.
+When I purchased my Mercedes-Benz 'A' Class some nine years ago, I found there was little or no real information available to owners who wished to do their own maintenance, either by necessity or as a hobby and so set to and started this site, which has now had over 2.3 Million visitors 21.1.2015, in 11 years.
+They having now read well over 6200,000 pages of information on the w168 A clss alone.

-.
-I have sold copies of my sites CD Rom as well as tools to remove the petrol 'A' Classes unique ignition module cover, ( no doubt designed to stop you replacing your own plugs) all over the World.
-See my main site for full details, all of which keeps my mind active and my fingers employed.
-I also participate in a number of forums namely, baby-benz.com, Svc global, benzworld, along with others to a lesser degree.
+I also participate in a number of forums namely, baby-benz.com, SVC Global, benzworld, along with others but to a lesser degree of late.
 I have responded to over 3100 posts on baby-benz.com alone, so there aren't many hours lost in a day if the other forums, as well as letters to DaimlerChrysler- Mercedes-Benz are taken into account.

 In addition i have managed to secure discounts from a number of companies for my readers on the Mercedes repairs and parts, which I'm fully aware has collectivly saved them thousands of ££££££ over years.

-This photograph of me was taken while on a charity run in a 1930 Open Dennis Fire Engine, in aid of the 'Fire Services Benevolent Fund, a worthwhile cause set up to help, sick, injured, and the families of Firemen killed while undertaking their duties, this memorable journey from 'John-O'-Groats' in the far North of Scotland to 'Lands End' in Cornwall, in the bottom South West corner of England covered some 900+ miles, almost entirely covered on 'A' class roads, Motorways were avoided for obvious reasons, our fire engine, loaned for the trip came from the Edinburgh Fire Service Museum, a treasured possession, and to the best of my knowledge is still displayed there to this day.
+This photograph was taken while on a charity run in a 1930 Open Dennis Fire Engine in aid of the 'Fire Services Benevolent Fund, a worthwhile cause set up to help, sick, injured, and the families of Firemen killed while undertaking their duties, this memorable journey from 'John-O'-Groats' in the far North of Scotland to 'Lands End' in Cornwall, in the bottom South West corner of England covered some 900+ miles, almost entirely covered on 'A' class roads, Motorways were avoided for obvious reasons, our fire engine, loaned for the trip came from the Edinburgh Fire Service Museum, a treasured possession, and to the best of my knowledge is still displayed there to this day.

-When I first joined the West Sussex Fire brigade in the sixties this identical fire appliance was on the Run ( operational ) At Partridge-Green in West Sussex, But was soon replaced by what was considered then a more modern appliance complete with a syncromesh gear box, unlike this Dennis which had what was known to most drivers of that era as a crash box, get the speed right for the correct gear and the gearbox was as smooth as a bell.get it wrong and the World heard about it,due to the grinding of gears.
+When I first joined the West Sussex Fire brigade in the sixties this identical fire appliance was on the Run ( operational ) At Partridge-Green in West Sussex, But was soon replaced by what was considered then a more modern appliance complete with a syncromesh gear box, unlike this Dennis which had what was known to most drivers of that era as a crash box, get the speed right for the correct gear and the gearbox was as smooth as a bell, get it wrong and the World heard about it, due to the grinding of gears.

 When viewing the information on this site please remember a vehicle in the wrong hands is a dangerous tool!